 Consumer-facing Medicare materials for the new plan year cannot be distributed prior to October 1; therefore, most carriers will only start shipping enrollment kits and supplies to agents on this date.
 Pre-ordering your supplies before then ensures your requests will be among the first ones processed.
 If all goes well, you should receive your supplies with plenty of time to get organized before Medicare’s busy season.

 Ritter’s Operations Support team can help you with the processing and delivery of your enrollment kit orders.
-It’s a definite perk to have a dedicated team of industry professionals in you corner, especially when you’re getting ready for the busy season.
+It’s a definite perk to have a dedicated team of industry professionals in your corner, especially when you’re getting ready for the busy season.
 Their AEP-prep support is just a quick and free registration away!
+Once registered, you’ll be paired with a dedicated sales specialist who can connect you with the right people to expedite your enrollment kit orders.

 Just remember: When you pre-order, you’re being pro-active and setting yourself up to succeed!